-In recent years, crayboat deck-hands have been injured after being struck by fishing gear snagged on lobster pot lines as pots are hauled to the surface on a high-speed winch.
+In recent years, cray boat deck-hands have been injured after being struck by fishing gear snagged on lobster pot lines as pots are hauled to the surface on a high-speed winch.

-The Snag it Tag it initiative arms recreational fishers with waterproof caution tags to tie to ropes and floats if they accidentally snag fishing gear on a lobster line or pot.
+The Snag It, Tag It initiative arms recreational fishers with waterproof caution tags to tie to ropes and floats if they accidentally snag fishing gear on a lobster line or pot.

-Western Rock Lobster and Recfishwest believe everyone should return home safe after a day’s fishing and the Snag it Tag it initiative is a great opportunity for recreational and commercial fishers to work together to keep each other safe on the water.
+Western Rock Lobster and Recfishwest believe everyone should return home safe after a day’s fishing and the Snag It ,Tag It initiative is a great opportunity for recreational and commercial fishers to work together to keep each other safe on the water.

 Western Rock Lobster Chief Executive Officer Matt Taylor said the partnership with Recfishwest to deliver the caution tags to WA fishers was incredibly important to the lobster industry,